ngyvc/412-500-va-web5/README.md

 We will break down different parts of a website and this is our workflow this semester:

-Requirements
+- Requirements
-Structure
+- Structure

 ### Week 2 - Structuring a page

 We will look at how to break down requirements and structure a page by proper semantic tags and also responsive styling by thinking mobile first.

-Demo Section 1
+- Demo Section 1
-Demo Section 2
+- Demo Section 2

 ### Week 3 - Clients

-We will look at how to find clients, what to ask, how to ask it and practice structuring html with your portfolio template.
+We will look at how to find clients, what to ask, how to ask it and practice structuring html with your portfolio template. -->

-## Portfolio Project

-## CLient Project -->